Recognizing and Managing Diabetes in Dogs [Must Read For Dog Owners]

 Common Symptoms of Diabetes in Dogs

 Diabetes mellitus and diabetes insipidus can affect dogs in different ways.
-Diabetes insipidus may cause a dog’s urine to flow more freely from the body’s inability to absorb and retain water properly.
+Diabetes insipidus may cause an increase in urination.This is due to the body’s inability to absorb and retain water properly.
 A diabetic dog with this form of the disease may have extreme thirst, drink much more than usual, urinate frequently, and may get dehydrated quickly.

 Since diabetes mellitus is a much more common type in dogs, it’s important that you’re aware of its common symptoms, some of which overlap with diabetes insipidus.
 The signs of diabetes in dogs with the form that affects insulin production may include: